m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 Currently, T2 is holding the mutex and is executing on one CPU.
 T3 wants the mutex and is currently blocking.
 T1 is running on the other CPU.

-At some point, T2 releases the mutex and T3 becomes runnable.
+At some point, T2 releases the mutex, and T3 becomes runnable.
 T1 needs to be preempted, but we make this realization from the user level thread library as T2 is unlocking the mutex.
 We need to preempt a thread on a different CPU!

 We cannot directly modify the registers of one CPU when executing as another CPU.
 We need to send a signal from the context of one thread on one CPU to the context of the other thread on the other CPU, to tell the other CPU to execute the library code locally, so that the proper scheduling decisions can be made.